asyaharoyan/inspira/README.md

 ### Pinning Posts for Inspiration
 Usually designers and architects want to be able to like and pin posts for future inspirations.
 In the future this function will be devided in two buttons and funtions.
 Like will only handle one action, to like a project while pin will save the post for the future as not every post which we like we use for the future inspiration.
 It will also have a possibility to create folders to keep different projects't inspirations to make user experience better.

+### Future Improvements for Signup Form
+The upcoming improvements to the signup form will enhance user registration by ensuring that the platform attracts only relevant professionals.
+Here's a breakdown of the changes:

+**Required Fields:**
+Profession: This will be a required field, ensuring that users identify themselves as professionals in a specific field.
+By making this a compulsory field, it sets a clear tone that the platform is for industry professionals and not for random sign-ups.

+Name and Surname: The user will be required to enter both their first and last name.
+This adds credibility and creates a more professional environment from the start.

+**Optional Fields:**
+Website: Users will have the option to provide a personal or business website, which will help build their profile and provide more context about their work.
+Location: While not mandatory, users can choose to add their location.
+This could foster a more personalized experience, helping users connect with others in their region or field.

+Experience: An optional field that lets users add details about their professional experience.
+This can serve to further highlight their expertise and qualifications.

+By implementing these fields, the signup process will help identify qualified professionals while also allowing users the flexibility to showcase additional details.
+These changes will create a more curated and professional environment, increasing the platform's appeal to its target audience.

 # Technologies Used